JohnnyNassif/agilis/infra/docs/shared/STORAGE_LIFECYCLE_POLICY.md

 ```
 Then modify the lifecycle policy to exclude files with this tag.

-**Q: What happens if backend moves a file to Archive before 365 days?**
+**Q: What happens if backend changes tiers before retention delete?**
-**A:** Nothing!
-The policy only moves from Cool → Archive.
-If already in Archive, no action taken.
+**A:** Tier changes do not affect the retention delete trigger, which is based on last modification time.

 **Q: Can we restore deleted files?**
 **A:** No. After 7 years, deletion is permanent.
 Enable soft delete (currently 7 days) for short-term recovery only.